Boylston Water District

 General Information

-An elected board of three commissioners governs the Water District.
-The day-to-day operations are carried out under the direct supervision of the Superintendent (appointed by the Board of Commissioners).
-The Boylston Water District is responsible for water meter readings, repairs to water mains, tanks, and individual meters.
-We service 2,800 customers daily.
+An elected board of three commissioners governs the Boylston Water District.
+The day-to-day operations are carried out under the direct supervision of the Superintendent, which is appointed by the Board of Commissioners.
+The Boylston Water District responsibilities include, but are not limited to, water meter readings, repairs to water mains, maintenance of the tanks, and individual meter maintenance.
+Currently we service approximately 3,100 customers daily.

-The Board of Commissioners meets the 1st Monday of each month at 7:30pm unless otherwise posted.
+The Monthly Meeting of the Board of Commissioners occurs the 1st Monday of each month at 5:00pm unless otherwise posted.
 Our business office is currently located at the Boylston Municipal Light Department on Paul Tivnan Drive.

 Water bills are sent quarterly on the 1st (January, April, July, October) on a revolving basis by route.

-Board of Commissioners - Brian Gaucher (Chairperson), Teresa Prunier, and Matthew Rice
+Board of Commissioners – Brian Gaucher , Teresa Prunier (Chairperson) and Matthew Rice

 Town of Boylston website

 The Town of Boylston's water supply consists of 5 gravel packed groundwater wells.
 Four of the wells are located in proximity of Rt.
 140 and Rt.70.
 The other well is located on Scar Hill Rd.
-All 5 wells are less than 90 feet deep, and draw water from deposits of gravel and sand.
-There are also 5 pumping stations, 3 storage tanks and 2 booster stations.
+All 5 wells are less than 90 feet deep and draw water from deposits of gravel and sand.
+There are also 5 pumping stations, 3 storage tanks and 2 booster stations that service the customers of the Boylston Water District.

 Awards